Parkour Vision: What’s a City For?

-An important aim of what we do here at Parkour Generations is to offer some small insight into a particular way of viewing our urban environment that those new to parkour are probably unaware of.
+An important aspect of what we do here at Parkour Generations is to offer an insight into this more expansive way of viewing our urban environment that those new to parkour are probably unaware of.
 Or, rather, not a view they are unaware of but one they have simply forgotten over time; for I suspect we all view our surroundings this way, before age, social conventions and the cultural norms take hold and limit our vision.
-Just what is this fresh ‘vision’ that arises from the practise of parkour, and how can it help us understand our place within our environment on both a local and broader level?
+Just what is this fresh ‘vision’ that arises from the practice of parkour, and how can it help us understand our place within our environment on both a local and broader level?

 Yet it is important to understand that this ‘vision’ comes only through an experiential knowledge of parkour – only once you have practised for yourself, actually got hands-on with the structures of your urban environment, gauged distances for jumps, felt surfaces, been aware of drops and gaps; only then does your vision take in your environs in an entirely new way.
-Merely conceiving of these notions in an intellectual fashion does not bestow the vision of the traceur (the term widely used to refer to a practitioner of Parkour).
+Merely conceiving of these notions in an intellectual fashion does not bestow the vision of the traceur (the term, meaning ‘one who moves fast’, widely used to refer to a practitioner of parkour).
 You have to practise it, to experience it – you have to live it.

 In much the same way, parkour has to be a ‘lived thought’ too if one is to grasp it fully.
 Parkour is movement – unrestrained and unbounded: there are technical aspects to cultivate, yes, but parkour is not found in the techniques.
 It is a process itself, an expression of the harmony and interplay of physical forces harnessed by an individual.
 When one begins to feel this process at work, which only comes through diligent and focused training, one gains a deep appreciation of the truth that, in fact, it is not we who move but rather that there IS movement and we are an inextricable part of that movement.
 Forces such as gravity, momentum, potential energy, stored elastic energy in the muscles – these generate and sustain movement, and we are simply bourn along by them.
 Or, rather, that is how it CAN be when one learns how to harness these forces.